HathorNetwork/hathor-wallet-mobile/README.md

 npm run ios -- --udid=3198...
 ```

-> INFO: To be able to deploy to your physical device you need to install the command `ios-deploy` first:
+> INFO: To be able to deploy to your physical device you can use `ios-deploy`, it can be downloaded from https://github.com/ios-control/ios-deploy:
-> `brew install ios-deploy; zsh; ios-deploy --version`
+> `ios-deploy --version`

 #### Required resource